A topic from the subject of Physical Chemistry in Chemistry.

 Solids

-In a solid, the molecules are arranged in a regular, repeating pattern.
+In a solid, the molecules are arranged in a highly ordered, repeating pattern called a crystal lattice (although amorphous solids exist without this regular arrangement).
 This results in the solid having a fixed shape and volume.
-The molecules in a solid are held in place by strong intermolecular forces.
-These forces can be covalent bonds, ionic bonds, or metallic bonds.
+The molecules in a solid are held together by strong intermolecular forces, which can be covalent bonds, ionic bonds, metallic bonds, or strong intermolecular forces like hydrogen bonding.

 Liquids

-In a liquid, the molecules are arranged in a more random pattern.
-This results in the liquid having the ability to flow and take the shape of its container.
-The molecules in a liquid are held in place by weaker intermolecular forces than in a solid.
-These forces can be dipole-dipole forces, hydrogen bonds, or van der Waals forces.
+In a liquid, the molecules are more loosely arranged than in a solid, exhibiting a degree of order but less regularity than a crystal lattice.
+This results in the liquid having the ability to flow and take the shape of its container, while maintaining a relatively constant volume.
+The molecules in a liquid are held together by weaker intermolecular forces than in a solid, such as dipole-dipole forces, hydrogen bonds, or London dispersion forces (van der Waals forces).

 Equipment and Techniques